alexkarezin/jabref-wiki/Minutes.md

   - Stefan: Define clear main topic for each release to concentrate on a common goal - which also improves review ability/quality
 - [x] PR #1471: comments in bib file are preserved
   - will be part of 3.5 and not integrated in 3.4.1
+- [x] GUI tests randomly fail, its annoying for PRs etc...
+  - fixed by Olly

 ## 2016-05-10
 - [x] Bundle Jabref for app stores?
 See [#1371](https://github.com/JabRef/jabref/issues/1179).